Way-too-early 2021-22 Big Ten basketball power rankings

 9: Illinois*

 2020-21 record: 16-4 (24-7), 6th in the Big Ten Yes, I meant the asterisk.
 Here is the most speculative ranking in the bunch.
-Star big man Kofi Cockburn is the reason for the uncertainty as he is in the transfer portal but not necessarily gone just yet.
+Star big man Kofi Cockburn is the reason for the uncertainty.
+He is in the transfer portal but not necessarily gone yet.
 This ranking reflects Illinois if Cockburn decides to leave.
 Losing Ayo Dosunmu to the NBA and Cockburn to a different program takes away one of the best duos in the country from a year ago.
-There is a lot to like at the guard position in Andre Curbelo, Trent Frazier, and Da'Monte Williams, but the Fighting Illini would be relying on a monster leap from Florida transfer Omar Payne to vault into the Big Ten's top tier.
-With Cockburn back, it's fair to have Illinois as a top-6 team in the conference.
+There is a lot to like at the guard position in Andre Curbelo, Trent Frazier and Da'Monte Williams, but the Fighting Illini would be relying on a monster leap from Florida transfer Omar Payne to vault into the Big Ten's top tier.
+With Cockburn back, it's fair to have Illinois as a top-six team in the conference.

 8: Iowa